 Audit Collection System

-The audit log collection system may or may not be external to the ACA system.
+The audit log collection system may or may not be external to the ACA systems.
 Automated audit processes shall be invoked at system (or application) startup, and cease only at system (or application) shutdown.

 Vulnerability Assessments

-ACA personnel shall routinely assess whether the CA system or its components have been attacked or breached.
+ACA personnel shall routinely assess whether the CA systems or its components have been attacked or breached.
 ACA personnel shall perform routine assessments for evidence of malicious activity.

 Records Archive